Choosing a Medical Real Estate Developer

 Commercial real estate is an industry as wide as it is deep.
 Each niche of commercial real estate, like healthcare, requires a thorough understanding of its needs, laws, and industry trends.

-When it comes to medical practices, there are several pieces of the puzzle that need to be assembled to begin development such as state license requirements, design teams, contractors, lenders, and equipment suppliers.
-Choosing the right developer means you’ll want assurance that they possess experience navigating those areas.
+When it comes to medical offices, there are several pieces of the puzzle that need to be assembled to begin development such as purchasing land, state license requirements, design teams, contractors, lenders, and equipment suppliers.
+Choosing the right property developer means you’ll want assurance that they possess experience navigating those areas.
 There is no substitute for extensive relationships with partners in the medical practice industry, especially medical retail.

 According to Harvard Business Review, the rise in medtail popularity is due to growth in virtual care, the rise of ambulatory day-surgery centers, the proliferation of urgent care, and new technology that allows for the performance of diagnostic procedures outside of hospitals, and “Hospital at Home” program adoption.